 Desperate to Deep Fry

-When I received this question from Brenda who was having trouble frying chicken tenders for her kids, I asked a few my chef friends who brilliantly responded with ideas and suggestions.
+When I received this question from Brenda who was having trouble frying chicken tenders for her kids, I asked a few of my chef friends, who brilliantly responded with ideas and suggestions.

-I need some pointers on frying...I've been cooking for years and just recently I've been having problems with the grease foaming up when I deep fry meats.
+I need some pointers on frying...I've been cooking for years and recently have had problems with the grease foaming up when I deep fry meats.
 I'm using Canola Oil...and a wok.
 I flour and season the chicken, dip it in egg, then into Japanese breadcrumbs, then put it right into the hot oil.
-All of a sudden, it foams up and wants to over flow!!!
+Then, all of a sudden, it foams up and wants to overflow!!!

 Desperate To Deep Fry, VA.

-One thing all the chefs agree on is water and oil do not play well together.
+All the chefs agree that water and oil do not play well together.
 Chef Alan says, "All foods contain moisture and water will react violently with hot oil, even in small amounts."

 Chef Ricco points out a little more dramatically, "Hot oil or for that matter cold oil and water don't mix, but hot oil and water, Danger, Danger Will Robinson. " (a quote from a popular TV show when I was a kid, Lost In Space - rg)

 It is essential to ensure that your food is as dry as possible," says Chef Alan, "and this can be achieved by patting your chicken tenderloins dry with a paper towel.
 In addition, try to let as much excess egg drain off your chicken before breading it.
 Then, you only need a small amount on the surface to adhere the bread crumbs to."